kdd-ubc/kddlab_sockeye/README.md

 # Preliminaries

-- Contacte Sockeye Admin to get access to your supervisor's allocation.
+- Contact Sockeye Admin to get access to your supervisor's allocation.
 (Ours is ex-kdd-1)
 - Most likely will have to [ install a VPN ](https://it.ubc.ca/services/email-voice-internet/myvpn) if working off campus. https://it.ubc.ca/services/email-voice-internet/myvpn